OutSystems/docs-product/src/develop/security/end-user-manage/end-user-authentication/configure-active-directory.md

 </div>

-The Active Directory authentication method for authenticating end-users requires the front-end server to be part of the Active Directory domain.
+The Active Directory authentication method for authenticating end users requires the front-end server to be part of the Active Directory domain.

 To use Active Directory domain authentication: